Hossein-Noroozpour/gx3d/README.md

 - Texture

-  - If material has a 2D texture, it must have one texture in its texture slots with name pattern `[texture-name]-2d`.
-  - For 3D texture, `[texture-name]-3d`.
+  - Its name starts with `txt-` in texture slots.
-  - For cube, it must have 6 textures in its texture slots with name pattern `[texture-name]-cube-(up/down/front/back/right/left)`.
+  - Texture must have a image with format of `PNG`.
-  - For speculating texture, `[texture-name]-spectxt`.
-  - For normal-map texture, `[texture-name]-normal`.
-  - If a material has a baked environment-mapping cube texture, it must have 6 textures in its texture slots with name pattern `[texture-name]-baked-(up/down/front/back/right/left)`.
+  - It has following types:

+    - 2D:

+      - Its name starts with `txt-2d-`.

+    - 3D:

+      - Its name starts with `txt-3d-`.

+    - Cube:

+      - Its name starts with `txt-cube-`.
+      - Its image file name must end with `-up.png`.
+      - All of its faces image files must be in the same location.
+      - So, its faces image files names are like `[texture-name]-(up/down/front/back/right/left).png`.

+    - Specular:

+      - Is name starts with `txt-spec-`.

+    - Normal map:

+      - Is name starts with `txt-nrm-`.

+    - Backed Environment:

+      - Is name starts with `txt-bkenv-`.
+      - It is like cube.

-  - Note: 3D texture is not supported right now.
+  - Note: 3D, Specular and Normal map texture is not supported right now.

 - Collider

-  - Its name start with `collider-[collider-type]-[name]`.
+  - Its name start with `collider-`.
   - Currently only one collider can exist in one object.
   - There are these types of collider: